A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration: Methods

+Reaction-diffusion equations yield well-behaved solutions in space and time, characterized by continuous changes and the absence of abrupt variations.
+Inspired by this, we penalize the Dirichlet energy of the tumor concentration field.
+It is defined as the $L_2$ norm of the gradients over all voxels $N$: $ L_{\text{DE}} = \frac{1}{N} \sum_{n = 1}^{N} |\nabla \hat{c}_n|^2$.

-\subsection{Extending our framework}
+\subsubsection{Extending our framework:}

-Besides its primary contribution, the combined data \& physics loss function, our framework is designed to be expandable through additional loss terms that add specific objectives or constraints.
-Here, we demonstrate how (i) advanced imaging modalities can be included as additional data loss and (ii) further physical constraints may be utilized to improve the physics loss.
+Besides its primary contribution, the combined data \& Dirichlet Energy loss function, our framework is designed to be expandable through additional loss terms that add specific objectives or constraints.
+Here, we demonstrate how advanced imaging modalities can be included as additional data loss and how physical constraints may be utilized.